-Students who are planning to start a course, internship or traineeship in the Netherlands need to find out what medical costs are covered during their stay, and whether they need to enrol for Dutch healthcare insurance.
-Depending on your studies and personal circumstances, certain students will need to get the mandatory Dutch healthcare insurance while they are living and studying in the country.
+Students who are planning to start a course, internship, or traineeship in the Netherlands need to find out what medical costs are covered during their stay, and whether they need to enroll for Dutch health insurance.
+Depending on your studies and personal circumstances, certain students will need to get mandatory Dutch healthcare insurance while they are living and studying in the country.

 When are you required to get Dutch healthcare insurance?

 Dutch healthcare insurance is obligatory for foreign students or interns who are studying in the Netherlands but also have a part-time job or paid internship (note: even a zero-hour or casual contract counts as a job).